 1 cup of pastel M&Ms

 Instructions: Coat a 9×13 pan with butter to avoid sticking.
 Then add marshmallows and butter into a saucepan to heat until it’s creamy.
 Stir in cereal until coated.
 Set aside for 2-3 minutes to cool.
 After it’s cooled, quickly stir in marshmallows, M&M’s, and sprinkles.
-Pour mixture into a buttered pan.
+Pour the mixture into a buttered pan.
 Then even out the mixture but avoid pressing it so the treats don’t get too hard.
 Let mixture cool and harden for about 30 minutes before cutting into squares.

 Check out more Easter fun on the City Girl Gone Mom Pinterest board!